spiffe/spiffe/standards/X509-SVID.md

 ### 4.1.
 Basic Constraints
 The basic constraints X.509 extension identifies whether the certificate is a signing certificate, as well as the maximum depth of valid certification paths that include this certificate.
 It is defined in [RFC 5280, section 4.2.1.9][3].

-Valid X.509 SVIDs (both leaf and signing certificates) MUST NOT set the `pathLenConstraint` field.
-Signing certificates MUST set the `CA` field to `true`, and leaf certificates MUST set the `CA` field to `false`.
+SVID signing certificates MUST set the `CA` field to `true` and MUST NOT set the `pathLenConstraint` field.
+Leaf certificates MUST either omit the basic constraints extension or have an empty basic constraints field (an empty basic constraints field is the only correct encoding of a basic constraint with `CA` set to false.)

 ### 4.2.
 Name Constraints
 Name constraints indicate a namespace within which all SPIFFE IDs in subsequent certificates in a certification path MUST be located.
 They are used to limit the blast radius of a compromised signing certificate to the named trust domain(s), and are defined in [RFC 5280, section 4.2.1.10][4].
 This section applies to signing certificates only.